 In January of 1991, the Bernards left the United States to do mission work in Nigeria, West Africa.
 Their goals were to plant churches and develop a discipleship school.
-Although the Bernards left the mission field in 1996, the work continues through eleven established churches.
+Although the Bernards left the mission field in 1996, the work continues through sixteen established churches under the name of High Impact Christian Centers.
 After ministering in Nigeria, the Bernards felt that God was leading them to Tampa Bay to work with the local churches.
-In December of 1996, Somebody Cares Tampa Bay (SCTB) was established.
+On June 10, 1997, Somebody Cares Tampa Bay (SCTB) was established.

 SCTB's mission is to unify and empower the Church across denominational and racial lines, utilizing all the key components that are needed to effectively reach and evangelize the Bay area for Christ.
 Somebody Cares has equipped and supplied the local Church with resources through many projects and events.
 By combining resources, SCTB has been able to do more together than apart and significantly increase ministerial effectiveness in reaching the Bay area.
 The Bernards' commitment to do "all the good they can by all the means they can" has not diminished over time.
 In fact, they do not receive a salary for the work they do for SCTB.

-Daniel is the author of, "Praying Up a Storm," "God’s Soul Desire," and "City Impact."
-Daniel and Kathy also recently co-authored a book on marriage, "Me Tarzan, You Jane!"
+Daniel is the author of, "Praying Up a Storm," "God’s Soul Desire," "The Church at its Best," and a workbook called "Attitudes in Action - Developing Disciples through the Beatitudes."
+Daniel and Kathy co-authored a book on marriage, "Me Tarzan, You Jane!"
 Daniel has been a contributor to "101 Ways to Reach Your Community" and "101 Ways to Reach the Needy," by Steve Sjogren.
 Daniel has been a guest on the "700 Club," Christian Television Network, and has been featured in Outreach and Inspire Magazine.
 Daniel is available for speaking engagements and can be reached at Daniel@sctb.org.